 When I speak of Time in a broad and technical sense, it means I’m either thinking behind or in front of the present reality for however long or short the interval is.
 For instance, it could be seconds, hours, days, years, ‘ago’ or ‘ahead’ of the now.
 It’s any information along the timeline that is at the surface of my mind.
 In contrast, when the present reality is fully active, neither time nor thought (which are the same) is dominant.

 Forget the outer clock on the wall for a moment and look at the two ways along the inner timeline: Yesterday ↔ Tomorrow.

 First, I recall a memory projection from my original record.
+This is yesterday.
 Second, I imagine a future projection by refining aspects of the past.
+This is tomorrow.

 All up, both ways get projected when I’m thinking.
-I see a Memory Projection (Yesterday) or Future Projection (Tomorrow).
-Whether my thoughts have any chance of realising in the outer world or not, I still call the potential, change or refinement of thought ‘Tomorrow’ as it represents an unborn event in reality.
+I see a Memory Projection (Yesterday) or Future Projection (Tomorrow) in my mind.
+Whether these thoughts have any chance of externalising or not, I still call the potential, change, or refinement of thought ‘Tomorrow’ as it represents an unborn event in reality.

 Let’s look at Generally-Implied Time vs Technically-Implied Time.

 Any haunts of yesterday and worries of tomorrow are condensed thoughts that increase pressure.
 And whenever heavier processes are running, I move further away from the present moment.
 Active reality becomes lost in this annoying invisible weight called Time.